JuergenGutsch/blog/_source/_posts/2016-08-04-add-http-header-to-static-files-in-aspnetcore.md

 ---
 layout: post
-title: "Add HTTP header to static files in ASP.​NET Core"
+title: "Add HTTP headers to static files in ASP.​NET Core"
 teaser: "Usually, static files like JavaScript, CSS, images and so on, are cached on the client after the first request.
 But sometimes, you need to disable the cache or to add a special cache handling."
 author: "Jürgen Gutsch"
 comments: true